kirillsemyonkin/ctf-grsu-new-year-2024/code-analysis/t2-199/README.md

 ---

-In decompilation using IDA, we are interested in the following moments:
+After decompilation using IDA, we are interested in the following moments:

 ```c++
 v3 = sub_1349(v11);